 Meherrin people have always held true to our hunting and fishing culture and traditions that were practiced by our ancestors before European contact.
-Despite the fact that many of our people currently reside in urban centers, there are still a large number of Meherrin who consistently practice hunting and fishing as a cultural tradition.
+Despite the fact that many of our people currently reside in urban centers, there are still many Meherrin who practice hunting and fishing as a cultural tradition.

 Native American Hunting/Fishing Rights